seantomburke/shipit.gifs/README.md

 1. The existing names cannot be changed
 2. The existing entries cannot be removed
-5. The entry needs to include a url
-4. The entry needs to include a name
-3. The entry needs to include a description
+3. The _id is required
-6. The _id needs to be the same as its index in the array
+4. The _id needs to be the same as its index in the array
-7. The _id needs to be a number
+5. The _id needs to be a number
+6. The name is required
-8. The name must not start with a number
+7. The name must be less than 50 characters
-9. The name must be unique
+8. The name must be unique
-10. The name must only contain lowercase letters, numbers and dashes (-)
+9. The name must only contain lowercase letters, numbers and dashes (-)
-11. The active property should be set to 1, this will be used to mark broken gifs
+10. The name must start with a lowercase letter
+11. The url is required
+12. The url must be less than 2000 characters
+13. The description is required
+14. The description must be less than 200 characters
+15. The active state is required

 ## Structure of new submissions